NemesisPi/picoReflow/Docs/README.md

 Petronator
 Also Special Thanks To JBruce12000 for all his hard work in many other areas of the programming making it a way better controller

-Updates will be maintained for ever for free by us and the community make it your own expand it!
+Updates will be maintained for free by us and the community make it your own expand it!
 Please send us a message to help make it better!

 Step 1)